 - Seaside Promenade - Lungomare Vittorio Veneto, a traditional red-brick promenade lined with palm trees, skirts the semi-circular harbor.
-Along the promenade are art nouveau buildings, restaurants, bars, and hotels.
-In summer small music groups sometimes perform in the early 20th century band shell, Chiosco della Banda Cittadina.
+Along the promenade are Art Nouveau buildings, restaurants, bars, and hotels.
+In the summer, small music groups sometimes perform in the early 20th-century band shell, Chiosco della Banda Cittadina.

-- Beaches and Swimming - There are a few small strips of beach but artificial lidos allow for swimming and sun bathing.
+- Beaches and swimming - There are a few small strips of beach, and artificial lidos allow for swimming and sunbathing.

 Tourist Information Office

 The tourist information office is near the sea on Lungomare Vittorio Veneto.
 There you'll find information about events and hotels.
 Outside the office is a map showing hotel locations.